Fish Oil

 Why Everybody Needs Omega 3 Fish Oil in their Diet

 Fish oil supplementation takes the power of omega-3 fatty acids and puts it into a capsule.
-Because people traditionally had a tough time getting enough fish in their weekly diets, fish oil supplementation has emerged as an alternative way to increase inflammation-fighters in the body.
+Because people traditionally had a tough time getting enough fish in their diets, fish oil supplements has emerged as an alternative way to increase inflammation-fighters in the body.

 What Are Omega-3 Fatty Acids?

-Omega-3 fatty acids or omega-3s for short include the fatty acids eicosapentaenoic acid (EPA) and docosahexaeinoic acid (DHA).
-These two fatty acids are known to fight inflammation in the body that leads to disease, such as heart disease, eye problems, cancers, mood disorders, arthritis, and more in the body.
+Omega-3 fatty acids or omega-3s for short include the fatty acids Eicosapentaenoic Acid (EPA) and Docosahexaenoic Acid (DHA).
+These two fatty acids are known to fight inflammation in the body that leads to disease, such as

 Researchers have figured out DHA is the fatty acid that helps to protect your brain (Memory and nervous system) and EPA your heart (Cardiovascular system).
 When you buy fish oil supplements they will include both DHA and EPA fatty acids.
 Make sure you get the formula you want.
 A good common fish oil formula would be 300 mg of EPA x 200 mg DHA.